Favorite Christmas Posts from

 saying Thank-you never goes out of style.

-As the years went by and he became older,he calls us each Christmas morning to say
+he calls us each Christmas morning to say

 The calls never last more than 10 minutes but

 my husband and I look forward to his calls each Christmas morning.

 Our nephew takes great pride in his ornaments….

 he has a special case for them too…

 everyone gets to hang them on the tree.

 the whole family waits to see his “new” ornament…